Fourier analysis of many-body transition amplitudes and states: Completely destructive interference

-The suppression laws of Dittel et al. \cite{dittel_totally_2018,dittel_totally_2018a} can be understood within this framework.
-These derive from a particular relationship between the symmetry of the input state and the unitary transformation: \begin{itemize} \item The input state is supposed to be such that a given permutation $\tau\in S_N$ of the particles has the same effect as a given permutation $\Pi$ of the modes: there exist $\tau\in S_N$ and a $M\times M$ permutation matrix $\Pi$ such that
+Before that, let us show that the combinations of input states $\ket{\bm{i}}$ and scattering unitaries $U$ leading to suppressed transitions described in \cite{dittel_totally_2018,dittel_totally_2018a} satisfy Eq.~\eqref{eq:supprsym}, such that the bosonic and fermionic suppression laws stated above apply.
+The input state is chosen such that a given permutation $\tau\in S_N$ of the particles has the same effect as a permutation $\Pi$ of the modes $\{\ket{0},\ket{1},\dots\ket{M-1}\}$: there exist $\tau\in S_N$ and a $M\times M$ permutation matrix $\Pi$ such that